CartoDB/training/alaska/index.md

 _Quantification_ is an option to pay attention to since it controls how the data is binned into different colors. _Equal interval_ gives bins of equal size across the range,  which means that outliers stand out. _Quantile_ bins so that each quantile has approximately the same number of values.

 #### CartoCSS basics
-CartoCSS is the styling language for our maps.
+[CartoCSS](https://github.com/mapbox/carto/blob/master/docs/latest.md) is the styling language for our maps. ice presentation

 ![CartoCSS screenshot](http://i.imgur.com/FHF3BSC.png)